Exifers/django-react-boilerplate/README.md

 ```
 Webpack Web Server will show you only the React part of the project, parts will be missing if you use Django to render some pages or html components.

-# Todo
-- support for PostGreSQL for deployment on Heroku

 # Licence
 GPL